How can you use a small business server?

 • My server needs to be stable and online, 24×7

-• I need redundancy features like RAID and dual-ethernet
+• I need redundancy features like RAID, dual-ethernet and power supplies

 • My server will host e-commerce or other customer facing resources